ClairableClairable

 How an Organisation Profile keeps everything aligned

-When you start with an Organisation Profile:
+When you set up an Organisation Profile:

-- Recommendations align with your strategic goals
+• Personal use cases align with your strategic goals

-- Feasibility assessments reflect your actual constraints
+• Feasibility assessments reflect your actual constraints

-- Risk assessments match your risk appetite and governance
+• Risk assessments match your risk appetite and governance

-- Tool recommendations fit your data context and systems
+• Tool recommendations fit your data context and systems

 Frequently Asked Questions